JeschkeLab/DeerLab/docsrc/source/fitting_guide.rst

     # Fit the model to the data with other start values
     result = dl.fit(model, y, par0=par0_list)

 However, the list must be ordered according to the model parameter ordering.
-Therefore, we recommend specifying the start values on the model (as shown :ref:`here <modelling_modifying_parameters>`).
+Therefore, we recommend specifying the start values on the model (as shown :ref:`here <modeling_modifying_parameters>`).

 Specifying the noise level(s)
 *****************************